bravoure/clickup-mcp/README.md

    npm install
    ```

-3. Create a `.env` file with your ClickUp API token:
+3. Create a `.env` file with your ClickUp API token (only needed if you're running the server locally):
    ```
    echo "CLICKUP_API_TOKEN=your_api_token_here" > .env
    ```

+   Note: If you're using Claude Desktop or Augment, you don't need this file as you'll provide the API token directly in the MCP configuration.

 ## Usage

-### Option 1: Docker (recommended)
+### Option 1: Integration with AI Assistants (recommended)

-The easiest way to use the server is via Docker.
-The Docker image is automatically built and published to GitHub Container Registry.
+The easiest way to use the server is to integrate it directly with your AI assistant (Claude Desktop or Augment).
+See the [Integration with AI Assistants](#integration-with-ai-assistants) section below for detailed instructions.

+With this approach, you don't need to manually run the Docker container or set environment variables - the AI assistant will handle this for you.

+### Option 2: Standalone Docker

+If you want to run the server as a standalone Docker container (not through an AI assistant), you can use the following commands:

 ```bash
 # Pull the image